This is the most commonly used flow type. Almost all available connectors can be used as a source, as well as a destination.

 The source is a relational database

-When the source is a relational database, the Integrator extracts data from the database table, view, or synonym or executes a user-defined SQL query.
+When the source is a relational database, Etlworks extracts data from the database table, view, or synonym or executes a user-defined SQL query.

 The user has two options:

-- Use the From field to select or enter a database object name, such as table, view or synonym.
-In this case, Integrator will automatically execute the SQL query
+field to select or enter a database object name, such as a table, view, or synonym.
+In this case, Etlworks will automatically execute the SQL queryselect * from object

 .
 Note that the fully qualified wildcard names are supported.
 Example:public.*

 .
-In this case, the system will extract the data from all database objects which match then wildcard namepublic.*
+In this case, the system will extract the data from all database objects which match the wildcard namepublic.*

-and load into the destination. - Enter the actual
+and load it into the destination. - Enter the actual

 SELECT